openmind-consortium/App-Epilepsy-ResearchFacingApp/README.md

 ## Wiki pages and how to ##
 The full description of both applications and how to use it are included on wiki page: https://github.com/openmind-consortium/App-Mayo-PatientFacingApp-/wiki

+The detailed description of EPAD and how to can be located at this wiki page: https://github.com/openmind-consortium/App-Epilepsy-PatientFacingApp-/wiki/1.-Epilepsy-Patient-Assistant-Device-(EPAD)

 ## Contact ##
 If you have any questions don't hesitate to contact Vaclav @: kremen.vaclav(at)mayo.edu